poretsky/poretsky.github.io/projects.md

 language: en
 ---

-Here is a list of my opensource projects that from my point of view are the most valuable.
+Here is a list of those of my projects that from my point of view are the most valuable.

 [Emacspeak](https://github.com/poretsky/emacspeak) -- The complete